doyindevops/DevOps_Projects/PROJECT SIX/README.md

 ![Alt text](Images/SUCCESS!.png)

+'NOTE: The IP used is the Private IP of MySQL Server'

 Once you get an output similar to above then you have deployed a fully funtional MySQL Client-Server set up.